 Check out these 2 links with their respective photographs that depict desirable and undesirable bow-tie effects.
 You will see why I love the use of images and videos as they can explain everything far better than what words can do.

-Once you have a shortlist of 3 diamonds, you should then approach their support staff via live chat.
+When you have a final shortlist of 3 diamonds, you should then approach their support staff via live chat.
 Request a physical examination and obtain a review of your selections from their in-house gemologist.
 Since this is a free service provided by James Allen, I always recommend my readers to take advantage of this “fail-proof safety net” approach.